The books of Jim should have been a dire warning... but to whom?

 I pushed the hatch open and scanned the plain with a volcanic mountain range towering nine or so kilometers away.
 That same bluish-green tint seen from space lingered on each plant against the pale brown dirt.
 The star which warmed this fifth planet touched the horizon and I knew exploring would be out of the question until this world's morning.
 Time to sleep.
 I fumbled with an apt name for this tiny planet, but the best I could come up with is 'Earth II' before I slipped into dream world.
 I never was one for creativity.

 Morning arrived and I resolved to see those mix rods, but that required taking apart a good section of the engine.
 So, I took to my work.
 It ain't going to take itself apart.
 I could hear my grandfather say.
 After four hours I came to the last cover.
 I unscrewed it and pulled it away.
 Two rods completely burned up.
 The odds of repairing them was slim.
 Damn.
 The third rod, while damaged, could be salvaged.
-I had a subspace radio, but at this range it would take at least a year to reach anyone.
+I had a subspace radio, but at this range it would take at least eight months to reach anyone.
 For all intents, I was stranded.
 I stared at the red emergency beacon button which activated the radio.
 Not yet.
 I need to see if anyone else might be here with a way off this rock.
 No sense sending a signal out until I know for sure.
+A day more isn't going to make much difference.

 A scouting trip seemed in order.
 My pulse raced with excitement.
 I couldn't help it.
 Expecting another week in that cramped cabin, I got to instead explore a wondrous planet off the star charts.
 I shoved a med kit, change of clothes, small tarp, rope and a few tins of eats and water in a bag.
 I remembered doing this with my dad when I was about twelve.
 Camping.
 Nights under the stars looking up at that sky.
 I had the same awe inspiring feeling now.
 I grabbed my hand computer, knife and flashlight too.

 I opened the hatch once again and smelled that same honey sweet air.
 Slow and steady, I marched over dry terrain toward the mountains.
 The biggest appeared to be a dormant volcano.
+Well, I hope it's dormant.
 The scented air seemed to grow stronger as I approached the tree line.
-Must be some sort of flowing tree or plant making that delicious smell.
-A water vapor lingered among the tall trees while a gentle breeze pushed through the limbs and leaves.
+Must be some sort of flowering tree or plant making that delicious smell.
+A water vapor lingered among the tall trees while a gentle breeze pushed through the limbs and rustled the leaves.

 "I can't get over this.
 The trees are like bigger versions of maples, oaks and pines."
 I brushed my hand across the bark of one in full bloom.
 Eight-legged insects traversed up and down its trunk.
 The blooms smelled of the sweetest of honey.
 "So, you're the one making the air smell that good.
 No wonder the insects like you."
 I stated -- to the tree.